zrato/influx-examples/doc/influx.md

 which is sourced inside .profile at the end of the file...

+Do not delete the influxd.bolt file because
-And I am assuming that this token data is also located somewhere inside the file ~/.influxdbv2/influxd.bolt
+the organization and bucket information is stored inside the file
+~/.influxdbv2/influxd.bolt

 so unless you want to go through this whole dance again...
 simply execute the command **infclean**